 These expenses total $9,500.
 Since the driver used the car for business purposes 50% of the time, the Actual Expenses deduction is $4,750 ($9,500 x .50 = $4,750).

-Using these same figures to calculate the Standard Mileage deduction, the driver multiplies the business mileage (5,000 miles) by the standard mileage rate (53.5 cents per mile), for a Standard Mileage deduction of $2,675.
+Using these same figures to calculate the Standard Mileage deduction, the driver multiplies the business mileage (5,000 miles) by the standard mileage rate (53.5 cents per mile in 2017), for a Standard Mileage deduction of $2,675.

 In this example, the Uber driver-partner is able to deduct $2,075 more by using the Actual Expenses method than by using the Standard Mileage method.